ShawLovesGames/DevJourney/README.md

 ## 📅 Updates

-- Latest :- Currently on day 3 of learning python.
+- 25 Aug 2025 :- Currently on day 3 of learning python.
 Studied all about loops today and solved questions.
 Took more time to solve questions than understand loops.
+- 27 Aug 2025 :- Recovering from a fever since yesterday.
+Did two questions yesterday and six today.
+Also dealing with a headache

 ---
 ## 📝 Note